 Treatment for folliculitis, boils, and carbuncles

-Specific treatment for folliculitis, boils, and carbuncles will be determined by your doctor based on:
+Specific treatment for folliculitis, boils, and carbuncles will be discussed with

 Your age, overall health, and medical history

 Your tolerance for specific medicines, procedures, or therapies